spotify/flink-on-k8s-operator/docs/flink_job_cluster_guide.md

 ## Flink Operator Releases

-You can check which images of the Operator are available at [GoogleCloudPlatform](https://console.cloud.google.com/gcr/images/flink-operator/GLOBAL/flink-operator?gcrImageListsize=30)
+You can check which images of the Operator are available at [GitHub Packages](https://github.com/spotify/flink-on-k8s-operator/pkgs/container/flink-operator)

 ## Monitoring